microsoft/sails-hook-federalist-ms/README.md

 ## Azure Static Site Publishing

 Once a site has been built and staged, the hook will subsequently publish the content to an Azure Web App.
+In order to publish to Azure, a new Azure Active Directory native client application must be created.
+Instructions for doing so can be found [here](https://msdn.microsoft.com/en-us/library/azure/dn132599.aspx#BKMK_Adding).
+The 'Redirect URI' value is arbitrary and can be set to anything.

-In order to publish to Azure, the following environment variables need to be set:
+In addition, the following environment variables need to be set:

 | Environment Variable                 | Description          |
 | :----------------------------------- | :------------------- |